-The Special Educational Needs Coordinator (SENCO) and teachers will look in to the barriers and difficulties your child is experiencing in school.
+The SENCO and teachers will look into the barriers and difficulties your child is experiencing in school.
 This may involve:

 - discussions with you.

-- the support they will put in place to help your child
+- plan the support they will put in place to help your child

 - agree the targets for your child’s learning or development